Home Blog Machine Learning Life Cycle: What Are Its Key Stages?

 Reviewer: Alek Kotolyan

-The process of building and employing a machine learning (ML) model takes a lot of planning and hard work.
-The machine learning life cycle can be divided into five main stages, all of which carry equally important considerations.
-A thorough understanding of this life cycle can help data scientists manage their resources and get real-time knowledge of where they stand in the process.
+Building and employing a machine learning (ML) model requires extensive planning and hard work.
+The machine learning life cycle diagram can be divided into five main stages, all of which carry equally important considerations.
+A thorough understanding of this life cycle can help data scientists manage their resources and gain real-time knowledge of their progress.
 The five stages we will discuss in this article include planning, preparing the data, building the model, deploying it, and monitoring.

 • It highlights the role of every person involved in data analytics initiatives